EnCiv/undebate-ssp/README.md

 git push heroku
 ```
 # Building Your Website
 The way this server works is that when someone browses to a page, the path (eg `/home`) is looked up in the database, and the corresponding doc is found.
 The webComponent property ("Home") is used as a key.
-The web comonents in app/components/web-components are turned into an index where the ReactCase version of the filename is key, and the web component is the value.
+The web comonents in app/components/web-components are turned into an index where the ReactCase version of the filename is key, and the react component is the value.
 All the properties in the doc, are passed to the webComponent.

 ```
 const Components={